ElizabethCody/icejar/docs/src/writing_modules.md

 this example the name of the current module, `"demo_module"`, is used.

-The behaviour of a `Receiver` upon receiving a message is defined using its `setHandler` method.
-This method sets the method to call when a message is received.
-The given method must have no return value (`void`) and accept a single parameter: a value of the type expected by the `Receiver`.
+The behaviour of a `Receiver` upon receiving a message is defined using its handler method.
+The handler method can be set in the call to `getReceiver` as in this example, or it can be omitted and set later using the `setHandler` method of the receiver.
+The handler method is called whenever a message is received.
+The handler method must have no return value (`void`) and accept a single parameter: a value of the type expected by the `Receiver`.
 In this example, we can use `this::echoTextMessage` as the handler method since it meets the criteria.